microsoft/Azure-Synapse-Customer-Insights-Customer360-Solution-Accelerator/Deployment/AzureSetup.md

 # Step 2: Synapse Security Access

-### Step 2.1: Add your IP address to Synapse firewall
+### Step 2.1: Add your IP address to Azure Synapse Analytics firewall
 Before you can upload assests to the Synapse Workspace you will need to add your IP address:
 1. Go to the Synapse resouce you created in the previous step.
 2. Navigate to `Networking` under `Security` on the left hand side of the page.
 3. At the top of the screen click `+ Add client IP`
     ![Update Firewalls](./img/deploy-firewall.png)
-4. Your IP address should now be visable in the IP list
+4. Your IP address should now be visable in the IP list and click `Save` at the top

-### Step 2.2: Update storage account permisions
+### Step 2.2: Update storage account permissions
 In order to perform the necessary actions in Synapse workspace, you will need to grant more access.
 1. Go to the Azure Data Lake Storage Account for your Synapse Workspace
 > * **Note**: you will see two storage accounts created in the resource group, be sure to select the Synapse Workspace Storage account and **not** the machine learning storage account